 Disputes can also arise between a partnership and third parties.

 Methods of resolving partnership disputes include alternative dispute resolution such as negotiation, mediation, expert determination or arbitration.
 If necessary, court proceedings can be used, for example to obtain a court order dissolving the partnership and determining how net assets will be shared.

-For further information, or should you require advice in connection with a partnership dispute, please contact David Ellis, Dispute Resolution on 01905 721600.
+For further information, or should you require advice in connection with a partnership dispute, please contact our Dispute Resolution Team on 01905 721600.